Photography by Weronika Kordonska and Aleks Paluszek

 Words by Harry Potts

-Akse is a French born Graffiti Artist based in Manchester since 1997.
+Akse is a French born Graffiti Artist of Vietnamese heritage, based in Manchester since 1997.
 Akse started painting in 1992 and is a member of the P19 Graffiti Crew.
 Over the last few years Akse has focused on freehand High-Definition HD photo-realism graffiti portraits.
-His work around the city always commands people’s attention – he is probably best known for the much-loved giant tribute to David Bowie in the Northern Quarter.
+His work around the Manchester always commands people's attention and often reflects the social, political and cultural mood of the city.
+His highly acclaimed work is featured in other cities including Liverpool and London.